Saturday, December 28, 2019

 TransCranial Electrical Stimulation - tDCS tACS - What is it?

-What is Transcranial Direct Current Stimulation (tDCS)?
+Transcranial Direct Current Stimulation (tDCS)?

 Transcranial direct current stimulation (tDCS), is a non-invasive, painless brain stimulation treatment that uses direct electrical currents to stimulate specific parts of the brain.

-The treatment is not surgical and drug free.
+The treatment is not surgical and drug-free.

 There are two types of stimulation with tDCS: anodal and cathodal stimulation.
 Anodal stimulation acts to excite neuronal activity while cathodal stimulation inhibits or reduces neuronal activity.